 1. Get Сertifications and Training for You and Your Techs

-There are a wide variety of certifications and training that you can take advantage of, regardless of your budget.
+There is a wide variety of MSP certifications and training that you can take advantage of, regardless of your budget.
 Some are paid, but others are free.

 - Microsoft 365 certification: everyone is moving to Microsoft 365.
 This is an industry-recognized certification that will help you get the experience and confidence you need when working with the Microsoft Office products.